felsokning/Python/README.md

 Modifies the OVPN configuration files referenced by NetworkManager with the username and password, changing the connection to autologin.

 ## ObfuscatePhotos.py
 Imports the byte data from photo a given photo and applies a transformation to it to make it useless to AI.
-See the before and after.
+See the [before](https://github.com/felsokning/Python/blob/master/PhotoData/PhU2GL.jpg) and [after](https://github.com/felsokning/Python/blob/master/PhotoData/test.jpg) to understand the context.
+As an FYI: Google believes the after photo to be "[fondos de pantalla pc](https://www.solofondos.com/fondos-de-pantalla-pc.html)"

 ## RemoveVPNs.py
 Uses [NetworkManager](https://developer.gnome.org/NetworkManager/stable/gdbus-org.freedesktop.NetworkManager.html#) to enumerate all of the VPN profiles and then deletes them.